Written by FormBlends Medical Team, Board-Certified Obesity Medicine Physician

 | Monthly Cost Range | $1,000-$1,500 brand / $200-$400 compounded | $30-$100 |

-Understanding the fundamental differences in how these medications work helps explain their distinct side effect profiles and effectiveness patterns.
+About the fundamental differences in how these medications work helps explain their distinct side effect profiles and effectiveness patterns.
 Semaglutide belongs to a class called GLP-1 receptor agonists, which mimic the action of glucagon-like peptide-1, a hormone naturally produced in your intestines after eating.
 Think of GLP-1 as your body's natural "I'm full" signal that travels from your gut to your brain.

 When you inject semaglutide, it binds to GLP-1 receptors throughout your body, but particularly in the hypothalamus, the brain region controlling appetite and food intake.
-This binding triggers several cascading effects: slower gastric emptying (food stays in your stomach longer), increased insulin sensitivity, and most importantly, reduced appetite signals.
+This binding triggers several cascading effects: slower gastric emptying (food stays in your stomach longer), increased insulin sensitivity, and most reduced appetite signals.
 The medication has a half-life of approximately 165 hours, meaning it remains active in your system for about a week, which explains the once-weekly dosing schedule (Nauck et al., Diabetes Care, 2020).

 Phentermine operates through an entirely different mechanism.
 This sympathomimetic amine works by increasing levels of neurotransmitters in your brain, specifically norepinephrine, dopamine, and serotonin.
 These are the same chemicals targeted by many antidepressants and stimulants.
-By boosting these neurotransmitter levels in your hypothalamus, phentermine essentially tricks your brain into thinking you're not hungry.
+By boosting these neurotransmitter levels in your hypothalamus, phentermine importantly tricks your brain into thinking you're not hungry.

 The drug's structure closely resembles amphetamine, which explains both its effectiveness and its potential for abuse.
 Phentermine has a much shorter half-life of 19-24 hours, requiring daily dosing.
-Unlike semaglutide's multi-pathway approach, phentermine primarily works as a central nervous system stimulant, suppressing appetite while simultaneously increasing energy expenditure through elevated heart rate and metabolic rate (Hendricks et al., Obesity, 2019).
+Unlike semaglutide's multi-pathway approach, phentermine primarily works as a central nervous system stimulant, suppressing appetite while simultaneously increasing energy expenditure through increased heart rate and metabolic rate (Hendricks et al., Obesity, 2019).

 This mechanistic difference explains why patients often experience immediate appetite suppression with phentermine, while semaglutide may take 4-6 weeks to reach full effectiveness.
 Semaglutide's approach addresses multiple aspects of weight regulation including glucose metabolism and gastric motility, while phentermine focuses solely on appetite suppression through neurotransmitter manipulation.

 The clinical evidence strongly favors semaglutide for sustained weight loss, though both medications demonstrate statistically significant results compared to placebo.
-The landmark STEP 1 trial, published in the New England Journal of Medicine, followed 1,961 adults with obesity for 68 weeks.
+The landmark STEP 1 trial[1], published in the New England Journal of Medicine, followed 1,961 adults[1] with obesity for 68 weeks.
 Participants receiving semaglutide 2.4 mg weekly lost an average of 14.9% of their body weight, compared to 2.4% in the placebo group.
 More impressively, 83.5% of semaglutide patients achieved at least 5% weight loss, and 66.1% achieved at least 10% weight loss (Wilding et al., NEJM, 2021).
+For a complete cost breakdown, see our compare semaglutide prices.

 The STEP 2 trial[2] specifically examined patients with type 2 diabetes, showing semaglutide produced 9.6% weight loss over 68 weeks compared to 3.4% with placebo.
 Even in this more challenging population with metabolic dysfunction, semaglutide maintained superior efficacy (Davies et al., Lancet, 2021).

 Phentermine's clinical data spans decades but shows more modest results.
-A comprehensive meta-analysis of 13 randomized controlled trials involving 4,376 patients found phentermine produced an average weight loss of 3.6 kg (7.9 pounds) more than placebo over 2-24 weeks.
+A thorough meta-analysis of 13 randomized controlled trials involving 4,376 patients found phentermine produced an average weight loss of 3.6 kg (7.9 pounds) more than placebo over 2-24 weeks.
 This translates to approximately 3-5% body weight loss for most patients.
 The longest phentermine studies extend only 24 weeks due to FDA recommendations limiting continuous use to three months (Kang et al., International Journal of Obesity, 2020).

 The COR-I trial, one of the largest phentermine studies, randomized 2,487 patients to receive phentermine 15 mg or placebo for 56 weeks.
 The phentermine group achieved 8.1% weight loss compared to 1.8% with placebo.
-However, this study combined phentermine with topiramate, an anti-seizure medication, making direct comparison difficult (Gadde et al., Lancet, 2011).
+But this study combined phentermine with topiramate, an anti-seizure medication, making direct comparison difficult (Gadde et al., Lancet, 2011).

 | Study | Drug | Duration | Sample Size | Average Weight Loss | ≥5% Weight Loss Achieved |